-The Ultimate Guide to Masaka – Amazing things to See & Do in/near Masaka town
+The Ultimate Guide To Masaka – Things To See & Do

 Masaka town is a business area and once you get there, you are always welcomed by many buildings that are occupied by shops and stores of different goods including agricultural produces.

 How to Get There & Around

 Daily, hundreds of buses and taxis leave Kampala to Masaka town.

 You can use one of them and the prices are just affordable.
 These means are just ideal for locals, but for foreign travelers, if you can manage packing up with locals then you are good to go.

 If you are someone who is seeking to use public means, you can hire a private car or book an Airport Taxi from Entebbe Airport to Masaka town.